dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/SplitTableAtPoints.md

 splitPoints
 {: .paramName}

-A list of split points for the table or index, supplied in a CSV file; this list can be created by a previous call to the [`SYSCS_UTIL.COMPUTE_SPLIT_KEY`](sqlref_sysprocs_computesplitkey.html) procedure, or you can prepare it manually, in which case, it needs to follow the criteria specified in the next section, [Split Points CSV File Format](#csvfile).
+A list of split points for the table or index, supplied in HBase format in a CSV file this list can be created by a previous call to the [`SYSCS_UTIL.COMPUTE_SPLIT_KEY`](sqlref_sysprocs_computesplitkey.html) procedure, or you can prepare it manually, in which case, it needs to follow the criteria specified in the next section, [Split Points CSV File Format](#csvfile).
 {: .paramDefnFirst}

 </div>